 I feel slightly sneaky.
 Like I’ve figured out how to cheat the jam making system because this jam is just way too easy to make (quiet evil chuckle).
 No canning here!
 My grandmother and my great grandmother were canners.
 If my foggy childhood memories serve me well it seems that most women of their two generations knew how to can.
 Peaches, applesauce, cucumbers turned into pickles, veggies of all types, and even the tuna from my grandpa’s albacore fishing outings on the Pacific Ocean were transformed into cans of food that we coveted one or two cans of from their canned goods stash.
 And loads of jam.

 Canning was a normal part of life in the kitchen.
 A necessity even.
 It was a way of preserving the flavors of produce that came from warm, sun-filled days and a way of being thrifty by using every part of a garden’s bounty without allowing any to go to waste.
-My guess is that the steady uptick in convenience foods, dollar menus, big box warehouse grocery stores, and a shift in work-life balance where more people are working out of the home in comparison to past generations has influenced the loss in popularity or even the necessity of canning foods.
+My guess is that the steady uptick in convenience foods, dollar menus, big box warehouse grocery stores, and a shift in work-life balance where more people are working out of the home in comparison to past generations have influenced the loss in popularity or even the necessity of canning foods.